mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/tutorials/fairing/index.md

 ### What You Need

-- An executable Python file (e.g. an `mnist.py` trainer - you can extract it from [Pytorch tutorial](../training/pytorch) in case you do not have one handy);
+- An executable Python file (e.g. an `mnist.py` trainer - you can extract it from [Pytorch tutorial](../training/pytorch) in case you do not have one handy).
 - A container registry to which you have push access.

 Please note that this notebook is interactive!